seanparkross/docs-collator/README.md

 # Docs Collator

-A Deno application that combines MDX documentation files into a single text file, respecting the Docusaurus ordering system.
+A Deno application that combines Docusaurus MDX documentation files into a single text file, respecting the Docusaurus ordering system.
 This tool processes documentation content while maintaining the same order as it appears in your Docusaurus site.

 ## Features